📊 DBX Key Takeaways

 Key Metrics to Watch

-- Revenue growth stabilization and return to positive YoY growth
+- Revenue growth trajectory and ability to return to positive growth

-- Operating cash flow sustainability and capital allocation priorities
+- Operating cash flow sustainability as leverage to continue distributions

 - Revenue growth trend and ability to reaccelerate top-line expansion